 Unarguably the hardest working and best-organized members of the team, the honeybees are a matriarchal society working as a single organism.
 We raise and keep this northern variety of bee native to Slovenia, versus the more common Italian variety that originated in the Mediterranean.
 Carniolan bees are known for their gentleness, superior sense of orientation, and over-wintering abilities.

 Brian was formerly a 3M process engineer and a sled dog musher.
-He bought an old homestead and orchard from a fellow dog-sledder who also happens to be the developer of the Honeycrisp Apple and other varieties.
+He bought an old homestead and orchard from a fellow dog-sledder David Bedford who also is the apple tree breeder at the University of MN responsible for the development of the Honeycrisp apple.
 Brian became interested in keeping bees while witnessing the pollination process.
-Since then, he has grown Ames Farm Ltd and the brand to national recognition for producing the absolute highest quality of Single-Source Honeys.
-Single Source Honey Varieties are uniquely accountable as "hive-to-table" and 12 different apple varieties are sold at market every fall.|
+Since then, he has grown Ames Farm to national recognition for producing high quality single source honey.

 Max is a recent graduate from St. John’s University with a degree in Environmental Studies.
 With a few beekeeping seasons under his belt, Max has a passion for working outside and learning about sustainable agriculture.
 Outside of the farm, Max works as an outdoor educator, where he teaches outdoor skills to youth around the metro.

 With skills in design and all things digital, Keit takes care of the visual and back end of Ames Farm.
 During her spare time, she eats, draws, and bikes around the Twin Cities.
 In true Ames Farm fashion, Keit loves growing her garden and being outside.